In this tutorial, you'll load your own streams from Kafka using Tranquility Kafka.

 Once the data is sent to Druid, you can immediately query it.

 After sending data, you can immediately query it using any of the supported query methods.
-To start off, try a SQL query with PlyQL:
+To start off, try a SQL query:

 Next, try configuring a datacube in Pivot:

-So far, you've loaded data into Imply using an ingestion spec that we've included in the distribution.
+So far, you've loaded data using an ingestion spec that we've included in the distribution.
 Each ingestion spec is designed to work with a particular dataset.
-You can load your own data types into Imply by writing a custom ingestion spec.
+You can load your own datasets by writing a custom ingestion spec.

 To customize Tranquility Kafka ingestion, you can edit the